lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

 Solvation of the PEG molecule
 =============================

+..  container:: justify

    Now, we merge the PEG molecule and the equilibrated water reservoir.
 We do it by (1) importing both previously generated data files (PEG.data and H2O.data) into the same simulation, (2) deleting the overlapping molecules, and (3) re-equilibrating the new system.

    Create a third folder alongside pureH2O/ and singlePEG/, and call it mergePEGH2O/.
 Create a new blank file in it, called input.lammps.
 Copy the same first lines as previously in it:

 ..  code-block:: bash
    :caption: *to be copied in mergePEGH2O/input.lammps*